Supporting data quality

 This work is summarised in the NJR's Supporting data quality strategy document and covers all of the areas that affect the quality of data including existing activities and the new initiatives that have been implemented over the subsequent years.

 This web page will also be a hub for information on one of the national programmes of work that will be supporting quality hospital data collection, entry and accuracy through local audit.

 Data quality and validation are essential components of any audit or scientific research.
 As such, the NJR’s programme of work to improve the quality of our data has been a key focus in recent years, driven through the NJR’s ‘Supporting Data Quality Strategy’.

 Key to this strategy has been the NJR’s national programme aimed at assessing data completeness and quality within the registry.
-Known more simply as the Data Quality Audit, the programme, which completed its second year in July 2017, has allowed the NJR to compare patient record for record procedures recorded in local hospitals’ databases to the registry, with the aim of investigating the accurate number of arthroplasty procedures submitted compared to the number carried out.
+Known more simply as the Data Quality Audit, the programme, which completed its fourth year in July 2019, has enabled the NJR to compare patient record for record procedures recorded in local hospitals’ databases to the registry, with the aim of investigating the accurate number of arthroplasty procedures submitted compared to the number carried out.

 The National Joint Registry will be continuing its audit programme to retrospectively check the quality of data and the commitment to patient safety from all hospitals reporting to the registry on an annual basis.

 Understanding data as a tool for quality improvement is an important part of the ongoing data-driven change that is happening right across the orthopaedic sector.
 NJR data is a fundamental driver to inform improved quality of care for patients.
 Therefore, it is imperative that the data provides an accurate picture of what is happening locally so that the right decisions are made.